 Using the Banks

 Actually going in to your bank and seeing a cashier or personal banker is an absolute nightmare.
-I can speak only for Gzira, Sliema and St Julians, but the banks in these areas are always so busy they’re almost unusable.
+They only open part-time, usually between 08:00 and 13:00 and rarely have enough cashiers to deal with the scrum.
+In general, I find the banks so busy they’re almost unusable.
 On many occasions I’ve spent over an hour waiting in line and still not had a chance to see a cashier and ended up having to leave as I just didn’t have time.
-This can be very frustrating, so avoid going in to the bank unless absolutely necessary.
-These are very busy parts of the island though, so if you’re living elsewhere, perhaps you wont have this issue.
+This can be very frustrating, so avoid going into the bank unless absolutely necessary.

 A bank is a hugely personal thing and not everyone will have the same experiences.
-I personally use BOV and would recommend them to anyone looking to open a bank account in Malta.
-HSBC is the next biggest on the island, and a popular choice.
-Other options include Banif and APS, neither of which I would recommend, but read on and make up your own mind on opening a bank account in Malta.
+I personally use BOV and would recommend them, mainly for a lack of better options.
+HSBC is the next biggest on the sland, and a popular choice.
+Other options include Banif and APS, both of which I’ve been unsure about in the past, but which these days seem to be the better banks for foreigners.
+Read on and make up your own mind on opening a bank account in Malta.

 BOV in Malta (Bank of Valletta)

-This is the bank I currently use and the bank I would absolutely recommend if you’re opening a bank account in Malta.
-They’re not perfect, but leaps and bounds ahead of the other banks on the island.
-All gaming companies on the island will use BOV, so if you work in gaming especially they’re ideal as you’ll get your wages faster and it’s probably the most used bank on the island.
+This is the bank I currently use and the bank I would recommend if you’re opening a bank account in Malta.
+They’re not perfect, but I’ve had fewer problems with them than with other banks on the island.
+Most gaming companies on the island will use BOV, so if you work in gaming especially they’re ideal as you’ll get your wages faster and it’s probably the most used bank on the island.

 HSBC in Malta

-When opening a bank account in Malta, you should consider that HSBC in Malta are hugely anti gaming, which I find absolutely ridiculous.
-They’re an international brand so really should be more open minded and accepting, rather than utter idiots.
-If you own a gaming company then you cannot have a HSBC account and if they find out your account is being used as a gaming companies corporate account they will shut you down.
+When opening a bank account in Malta, you should consider that HSBC in Malta are hugely anti-gaming.
+They’re an international brand so really should be more open minded and accepting.
+But, if you own a gaming company then you cannot have a HSBC account and if they find out your account is being used as a gaming companies corporate account they will shut you down.

 As a normal customer this doesn’t really affect you- even if you work for a gaming company you wont have any problems, it’s more on a corporate level they don’t like it.
 However, you cannot process payments to gaming websites if you have a HSBC credit card.
 They keep threatening to do the same for debit cards, but as of yet, you’re still able to deposit into online gaming sites with your HSBC debit card.